RRMoelker/flow-omniscience/mermaid-diagram-app/src/scripts/README.md

 The script will:
 1. Create a basic example graph with:
    - 3 groups (example_group, data_group, process_group)
-   - 5 nodes (start, data1, process1, data2, end)
+   - 5 nodes (start, data1, process1, data2, end_node)
    - 4 edges connecting the nodes in a simple flow
 2. Convert the graph to formatted JSON
 3. Write the JSON to the specified file path